top of page

 From the obituary by Bachman Hebble Funeral Service:

-It is with tremendous sadness that the family of Dr. Denise Michelle Washington, age 65, of Battle Creek, MI, announced the passing of our dear mother, grandmother, sister, friend and church member on Monday, August 5, 2019 at Glenn Arbor Hospice Residence in Battle Creek, MI.
-She was born April 23, 1954 in Battle Creek, MI the daughter of Bruce Wilbur Kerley and Allie Marie (McFall) later known as Alice Kerley.
+It is with tremendous sadness that the family of Dr. Denise Michelle Washington, age 65, of Battle Creek, MI, announced the passing of our dear mother, grandmother, sister, friend, and church member on Monday, August 5, 2019, at Glenn Arbor Hospice Residence in Battle Creek, MI.
+She was born April 23, 1954, in Battle Creek, MI, the daughter of Bruce Wilbur Kerley and Allie Marie (McFall), later known as Alice Kerley.

-Burial will follow at the Fort Custer National Cemetery in Augusta, MI with military honors.
+Burial will follow at the Fort Custer National Cemetery in Augusta, MI, with military honors.

 February 21, 2019

-A devoted member of the Ecumenical Senior Center for over 10 years, Ms. Key served not only as a diligent and consistent receptionist but also a daily prayer warrior.
+A devoted member of the Ecumenical Senior Center for over 10 years, Ms. Key served not only as a diligent and consistent receptionist but also as a daily prayer warrior.
 Ms. Key would make sure each day started with prayer.
-During special times of need or illness she could be called upon to add the needed prayer for healing and safety.
+During special times of need or illness, she could be called upon to add the needed prayer for healing and safety.

-During the later years as her health declined, she would make sure to send well wishes to the center on a regular basis.
+During the later years, as her health declined, she would make sure to send well wishes to the center on a regular basis.
 When she could, she would make short special guest appearances to make sure she was remembered.

-We will remember her smile, her wit, her compassion and most of all her spirit.
+We will remember her smile, her wit, her compassion, and most of all her spirit.
 With our deepest sympathy, we wish the family well during this time of grief.
 You will remain in our thoughts and prayers.

 bottom of page